cepharum/hitchy/docs-source/api/hitchy.md

 the _request context_ is available using `this`.
 :::

-### this.request

-This property is a reference on [IncomingMessage](https://nodejs.org/dist/latest/docs/api/http.html#http_class_http_incomingmessage) describing current request to be handled.
-It is identical to the reference provided in first argument usually named `req` of either handler.

-### this.response

-This property is a reference on [ServerResponse](https://nodejs.org/dist/latest/docs/api/http.html#http_class_http_serverresponse) for managing response to be sent.
-It is identical to the reference provided in second argument usually named `res` of either handler.

-### this.local

-This object is provided for sharing volatile information between handlers involved in handling a particular request.
-This information is shared between policies and controllers participating in handling a request and gets dropped when handling request has finished.

 ### this.api

 [Hitchy's API](#api-elements) is provided in request context for simplified access.